READ N TRY

 Four rules for designing an ideal report

-During my career as a Software Engineer/Report Architect I have defined several rules for designing automated reports.
+During my career as a Software Engineer/Report Architect, I have defined several rules for designing automated reports.
 I always follow these rules and get positive feedback from the report users.
-I hope these rules will help you too.
+I hope these rules will help you in designing an ideal report.

 Rule 1: Actionable Report